Sin7Y/ola-lang/docs/en/source/smart-contract.md

 ## More Features

-* String and Mapping Support - More data types can be combined
+* String and Mapping Support - More data types can be combined.
-* Library functions  - Support for native fields and cryptography-related library functions
+* Library functions  - Support for native fields and cryptography-related library functions.
-* Cross-contract calls - Support for more complex business logic
+* Cross-contract calls - Support for more complex business logic.
-* ... - Coming soon
+* ... - Coming soon.